A map, a mutant, a legend, and little girl add up to classic adventure and mystery in a future world covered in endless oceans without dry land.

 The story mostly concerns itself with the search for a map, that almost no one knows is tattooed on the back of Enola, that could lead to the location of dry land in a world where dirt sometimes serves as currency.
 The soil is precious because it of its value to be used to grow plants for food, in a world where food, and other things we take for granted today, like paper, are difficult to acquire.

-When all of these elements come together, the result that is no surprise, but it is still very entertaining to watch as the pirates, and their leader meet their fates at the hands of the Mariner, and the crafty tactics and strategy he employs in this sometimes amusing, always interesting, adventurous tale.
+When all of these elements come together, the result is not much of a surprise, but it is still very entertaining to watch as the pirates, and their leader meet their fates at the hands of the Mariner, and the crafty tactics and strategy he employs in this sometimes amusing, mostly enjoyable, adventurous tale.
 A fun film worth watching again.